This is the second part of the series on building a complete full stack dApp on RSK.

 A real world example of the use of smart contracts is in Supply Chain and Tracking, as a distributor you can use smart contracts to sell and distribute your products all over the world.
 The code behind the smart contract can track the location of your products, so you can trace them as they change hands throughout the supply chain.
 Many aspects of the supply chain can be replaced by a smart contract, making the entire system more efficient and more fraud resistant.

-One common way of integrating a web browser application with RSK is to use the Metamask or Nifty browser extension in combination with Web3.js.
+One common way of integrating a web browser application with RSK is to use the Metamask browser extension in combination with Web3.js.
 Metamask is an in-browser Ethereum wallet that injects a Web3 provider object into the browser.
 A Web3 provider is a data-structure providing a link to publicly accessible RSK nodes.
 Using Metamask allows users to manage private keys and sign transactions within their web browser.
 Using these browser extensions in combination with Web3.js, in a web interface, makes for a convenient way to interact with the RSK network.

 This image above illustrates how a web application using web3.js library connects to the RSK Node through a JSON RPC Client.